 - To provide a framework that encourages personal growth through appropriate decision-making.
-Emphasis will be given to the prevention of the problems before they arise and to teaching students appropriate ways to behave and problem solve; including psychosocial hazards.
-Students will be encouraged to become self-monitoring in their behaviour. - To set limits and allow children to experience appropriate consequences for their actions.
-Clearly defined boundaries will be set and appropriate consequences consistently applied.
-Where boundaries are exceeded students will be held accountable for their actions.
-Teachers will assist students to understand why the behaviour is unacceptable, the effect of their behaviour on others and alternative ways to behave.
-Students will be supported by all members of staff in their efforts to change inappropriate behaviour.
+Emphasis will be given to preventing the problems before they arise and teaching students appropriate ways to behave and problem-solve; including psychosocial hazards.
+Students will be encouraged to self-monitor their behaviour. - To set limits and allow children to experience appropriate consequences for their actions.
+Clearly defined boundaries will be set, and appropriate consequences will be consistently applied.
+Where boundaries are exceeded, students will be held accountable for their actions.
+Teachers will assist students in understanding why their behaviour is unacceptable, the effect of their behaviour on others, and alternative ways to behave.
+All staff members will support students in their efforts to change inappropriate behaviour.